I don’t know about you, but I’m sick and tired of reading those low-quality articles about beard growth supplements.

-As you might know, androgens are DHT and T, and androgenic effects are mostly considered as beard and body hair growth, increased testicular size, higher sperm counts and better libido…
+As you might know, androgens are DHT and T, and androgenic effects are mostly considered as beard and body hair growth, increased testicular size, higher sperm counts, and better libido…

-For that reason there’s good evidence that it may be potent supplement for beard growth.
+For that reason, there’s good evidence that it may be a potent supplement for beard growth.

 9. Butea Superba

-Although it’s libido boosting benefits in humans haven’t been well proven, it’s possible effect at increasing androgenic effects and raising DHT have been shown in few studies
+Although it’s libido-boosting benefits in humans haven’t been well proven, it’s possible effect at increasing androgenic effects and raising DHT have been shown in few studies

-…And this weird case-study shows how a man took butea superba, which raised his DHT levels 158% above the medical reference ranges.
+One weird case-study shows how a man took Butea Superba, which raised his DHT levels 158% above the medical reference ranges.

 If you’re looking for that crazy DHT boost to promote beard growth, butea might work.

 Evidence on animals suggests that glycine can increase 5-a reductase enzyme and thus the conversion from testosterone to DHT.

-…Therefore what are those supplements?
-Beard growth supplements obviously.
+Therefore what are those supplements?

-They don’t magically turn you into a lumberjack, but over long time, when used in conjuction with other beard stimulating stuff (such as microneedling and minoxidil), you WILL see better beard density and linear facial hair growth.
+They don’t magically turn you into a lumberjack, but over long time, when used in conjunction with other beard stimulating stuff (such as microneedling and minoxidil), you WILL see better beard density and linear facial hair growth.